uuverifiers/eldarica/README.md

 ========

-Eldarica is a model checker for Horn clauses, Numerical Transition Systems, and Scala programs.
-Inputs can be read in a variety of formats, including SMT-LIB 2 and Prolog for Horn clauses, and are analysed using a variant of the Counterexample-Guided Abstraction Refinement (CEGAR) method.
+Eldarica is a model checker for Horn clauses, Numerical Transition Systems, and software programs.
+Inputs can be read in a variety of formats, including SMT-LIB 2 and Prolog for Horn clauses, and fragments of Scala and C for software programs, and are analysed using a variant of the Counterexample-Guided Abstraction
+Refinement (CEGAR) method.
 Eldarica is fast and includes sophisticated interpolation-based techniques for synthesising new predicates for CEGAR, enabling it to solve a wide range of verification problems.

+The Eldarica C parser also accepts programs augmented with various primitives from the timed automata world: supporting concurrency, clocks, communication channels, as well as analysis of systems with an unbounded number of processes (parameterised analysis).

 Eldarica has been developed by Hossein Hojjat and Philipp Ruemmer, with further contributions by Filip Konecny and Pavle Subotic.